stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - supported claims
 - [JWKSet](#jwks) to interact with it.

-<aside class="success">The Discovery document for itsme® service may be retrieved from: <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration">https://merchant.itsme.be/oidc/.well-known/openid-configuration</a></aside>
+The Discovery document for itsme® service may be retrieved from: https://merchant.itsme.be/oidc/.well-known/openid-configuration">https://merchant.itsme.be/oidc/.well-known/openid-configuration

 Field  names and meanings in this document are defined in [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html).